ms/buildtogether.tech/src/security/index.md

     candidates will decide that they need to have some sort of answer.

-1. The next time your college or university is updating its curriculum, petition for a full-semester course on computer security---one that focuses on common exploits rather than the minutiae of cryptography.
+1. The next time your college or university is updating its curriculum, petition for a full-semester course on computer security—one that focuses on common exploits rather than the minutiae of cryptography.

 1. Add your voice to campaigns to get companies to clean up their act, and if